Causes of Low Back Pain & How Physical Therapy Can Help

 Active physical therapy, on the other hand, refers to steps the patient will take (as instructed by a therapist) to treat and reduce lower back pain.
 Typically, this comes in the form of different exercises and stretches that are designed to reduce lower back pain and minimize future flare-ups as well.
 Some common examples of active physical therapy may include low-impact aerobic conditioning and back strengthening exercises.
 These can be done in your physical therapist’s office or at home, depending on your specific needs.

 Overall, physical therapy can be a great option for treating just about any level of lower back pain.
 Through a combination of active and passive physical therapy, you can work towards reducing your pain and increasing your lower back strength to avoid future problems.
-Contact our team today to find out more about how we can help you overcome lower back pain.
+Contact Advantage Therapy today to find out more about how we can help you overcome lower back pain.